Klaus Abbelen

-Klaus Abbelen (born 15 September 1960) is a German former racing driver and businessman.
+Klaus Abbelen (born 15 September 1960) is a German racing driver and businessman.

 Abbelen was a regular participant in races sanctioned at the Nürburgring, including the Nürburgring Langstrecken-Serie and the Nürburgring 24 Hours.
-With his team Frikadelli Racing, he won the 2023 24 Hours of Nürburgring as a team principal.
+He finished on the overall podium of the 2008 24 Hours of Nürburgring and, as the team principal of Frikadelli Racing, won the 2023 24 Hours of Nürburgring.
+He retired from racing at the Nürburgring in September 2025 and currently competes only in historic racing events.

-He owns his family's business Abbelen GmbH, a German Frikadelle manufacturer.
+Abbelen owned his family's business Abbelen GmbH, a German Frikadelle manufacturer, until 2017.
 Abbelen was also married to German racing driver Sabine Schmitz before her death in 2021.